Open-Source-Compliance/Sharing-creates-value/FAQ.md

 ## Can I rely on the content of the license analysis files?
 This question depends on your point of view, whether you trust this project and whether you think that the way how the files are generated is suited to provide accurate and reliable information.
 We think that the process is defined in a way that following it will result in high quality information; nevertheless there is always the possibility that a used tool misses information or the person who processes the tool output makes a mistake.
 If you identify an error we are happy if you file an issue so that we are able to fix it.

+You are able to evaluate, reveiw and compare the published results with your own results, if you identifiy differences you can re-check your results or file an issue here.
+Even if you do not trust in the here published result, this project helps you to do a cross check of the quality of your implemented proceses.

 ## What is the naming convention of the content in the OSS package analysis files directory?
 the naming convention is straight forward, it is like this